-A leading messaging app which offers a rich suite of business solutions, Viber keeps its commitment to champion enterprises of different sizes in the Philippines as it engages with Cebuano online entrepreneurs by hosting the Pag-andam Na, Cebu: Grow your Businesses with Viber workshop.
+A leading messaging app that offers a rich suite of business solutions, Rakuten Viber keeps its commitment to championing enterprises of different sizes in the Philippines as it engages with Cebuano online entrepreneurs by hosting the Pag-andam Na, Cebu: Grow your Businesses with Rakuten Viber workshop.

 “Regardless of who you are and your status in life, you can do something about it if you work on yourself.
 I realized that I am a person with a growth mindset.
 It’s not about the money nor the achievements.
 It’s about the fact that I constantly want to grow and become a better person every minute of the day,” Pages said.

 Rakuten Viber also invited the Cebuano participants of the second season of Pinoy Dream Negosyo, the app’s kickstarter program for budding independent online entrepreneurs to help them launch or scale their business.
 The workshop featured:

 They shared their Pinoy Dream Negosyo journey to inspire their fellow entrepreneurs.

 “We’re excited to share our Rakuten Viber story with our fellow Cebuano entrepreneurs.
 The app has been a game changer for our business, especially at the height of the pandemic.
 Who would’ve thought that a messaging app can also become our most important customer service tool,” Zee and Rhea said.
 “Rakuten Viber helps us take care of our customers, who are the lifeblood of our business—of any business.
 We hope other independent online entrepreneurs like us can also benefit from Rakuten Viber’s business-friendly features.”